Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Introduction

 \section{Introduction}

 In many applications, only the intensity information is retained by the measurement system due to hardware limitations~\cite{Bunk2007Diff}.
-For example, in optical imaging~\cite{OpitcalLit,pinilla2023opt} and X-ray crystallography~\cite{XrayLit,Lit4}, common sensors such as charge-coupled devices, photosensitive films and human eyes merely record the amplitude of the light wave but ignore the phase.
+For example, in optical imaging~\cite{OpitcalLit,pinilla2023opt} and X-ray crystallography~\cite{XrayLit,Lit4}, common sensors such as charge-coupled devices, photosensitive films, and human eyes merely record the amplitude of the light wave but ignore the phase.
 In these settings, one is faced with the task of recovering the original signal from its magnitude-only measurements, which is often referred to as phase retrieval (PR)~\cite{WF,RWF,TrWF,PhaseCut,PhaseEqual}.
-Succinctly stated, the main task of PR is to reconstruct the $n$-dimensional signal $\x \in \mathbb{C}^{n}$ from a group of phaseless measurements $\mathbf{y} \in \mathbb{R}^{m}$ with
+Succinctly stated, the main task of PR is to reconstruct the $n$-dimensional signal $\x \in \mathbb{C}^{n}$ from a group of phaseless measurements $\mathbf{y} \in \mathbb{R}^{m}$ given by

 where $\mathbf{a}_i \in \mathbb{C}^n$ is the measurement vector.
-In this paper, we consider the complex Gaussian measurements, i.e., $\mathbf{a}_i \sim \mathcal{CN}(n)$, and $\x$ is $k$-sparse, which means that there are at most $k$ non-zero entries in $\x$.
-This problem is the so-called sparse phase retrieval problem.
-Researchers are interested in the minimum measurement number that one needs to reconstruct the signal~\cite{phaseliftoff,XuZQ,PRbyCSPhaseLift,AltMin}.
-It has been shown that with $m=4k-2$ phaseless measurements~\cite{Xu2013uniquespr}, the non-linear system~\eqref{PR} with a $k$-sparse prior produces the unique solution based on generic sensing measurements.
-Moreover, researches have proved that
+In this paper, we consider complex Gaussian measurements, i.e., $\mathbf{a}_i \sim \mathcal{CN}(n)$, and $\x$ is $k$-sparse, implying that there are at most $k$ non-zero entries in $\x$.
+This problem is known as the sparse phase retrieval problem.
+Researchers are interested in the minimum number of measurements required to reconstruct the signal~\cite{phaseliftoff,XuZQ,PRbyCSPhaseLift,AltMin}.
+It has been shown that with $m=4k-2$ phaseless measurements~\cite{Xu2013uniquespr}, the non-linear system~\eqref{PR} with a $k$-sparse prior produces a unique solution based on generic sensing measurements.
+Moreover, it has been proven that

 complex Gaussian measurements are sufficient to guarantee the stability of the solution~\cite{infobound1,infobound2}.
 This sample complexity is often called the information-theoretical bound for sparse phase retrieval.